Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-What is the Product Producers Register (RPP) and why does it affect your company?
+What is the Product Producers Register (RPP) and why does it affect you?

-The RPP is not optional.
-All companies considered product producers are required to register and submit an annual packaging declaration.
-Non-compliance may result in financial penalties, administrative restrictions, and reputational risks.
+The RPP is not optional: all companies considered product producers are required to register and submit the annual packaging declaration.
+Non-compliance may lead to financial penalties, administrative blocks and reputational risks.

-Which companies are required to declare packaging in the RPP?
+Which companies must declare packaging in the RPP?

 Any company that:

-This includes manufacturers, distributors, e-commerce businesses, importers, and private-label brands.
-Company size does not matter — the determining factor is placing packaging on the market.
+This includes manufacturers, distributors, e-commerce businesses, importers and private-label brands.
+Company size does not matter: the criterion is placing packaging on the market.
+RD 1055/2022 provides a simplified declaration for producers that place less than 15 tonnes of packaging on the market per year and for other specified cases.

 Which regulations govern the annual packaging declaration?

-What information must be included in the annual packaging declaration?
+What information must the annual packaging declaration include?

 Packaging types